Azure Striker Gunvolt: Legacy

 On February 27, 2015, Inti Creates announced that a sequel was already in development.
 Azure Striker Gunvolt 2 was released digitally for Nintendo eShop in August 2016 in Japan, and September 2016 in North America.
 It was later ported to multiple platforms.
-The third main title, Azure Striker Gunvolt 3, was announced in 2020, and was released for Nintendo Switch on July 28, 2022, for Xbox One and Xbox Series X/S on August 2, 2022, for Windows on October 13, 2022, and for PlayStation 4 and PlayStation 5 on December 15, 2022.
+The third main title, Azure Striker Gunvolt 3, was announced in 2020, and was released for Nintendo Switch on July 28, 2022, for Xbox One and Xbox Series X/S on August 2, 2022, for Windows on October 13, 2022, for PlayStation 4 and PlayStation 5 on December 15, 2022, and for Nintendo Switch 2 on October 22, 2026.
 A spin-off title focusing on the character Copen, Gunvolt Chronicles: Luminous Avenger iX, was released for Nintendo Switch, PlayStation 4 and Windows on September 26, 2019, but was delayed for Xbox One until December 19, 2019.
 Gunvolt Chronicles: Luminous Avenger iX 2 was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Windows on January 27, 2022.
 Copen also appeared as a playable DLC character in the game COGEN: Sword of Rewind by developer Gemdrops, which released on the same date as Luminous Avenger iX 2.

 Mighty Gunvolt, a retro-style shooter featuring characters from Gunvolt and Mighty No. 9, was released in 2014, followed by a sequel, Mighty Gunvolt Burst, in 2017.
 Gunvolt also appears as a playable guest character in several titles, including Runbow, Blaster Master Zero, Indie Pogo, and Blade Strangers.

-Anime adaptation

-An original video anime adaptation was announced by Inti Creates at the Anime Expo 2016 convention in Los Angeles, California on July 3, 2016.
-The series was directed and produced by Yoshinori Odaka, with animation by LandQ Studios, scripts written by Shigeru Murakoshi, and character designs by Masakazu Sunagawa.
-It was planned for a 2016 release, but it was delayed to 2017, eventually being released worldwide on the Nintendo eShop on February 9, 2017, along with an English dubbed version.
-Peter von Gomm did the English dub of the character Copen.